LightCyan01/mediabatch/README.md

 # Mediabatch

-**Mediabatch** is a simple terminal-based image and video upscaling tool that uses AI models to enhance the resolution and quality of your media files.
-It provides both single file and batch processing capabilities through an intuitive text user interface (TUI).
+**Mediabatch** is a terminal-based image and video upscaling tool that uses AI models to enhance the resolution and quality of your media files.
+It provides both single file and batch processing capabilities through an interactive text user interface (TUI) or command-line interface (CLI).

 ## Features